songyy14/3D_surveillance/README.md

 * [Eigen](http://eigen.tuxfamily.org/dox/GettingStarted.html)
 ### Usage
 It is easy to compile and run it in visual studio, just by adding those sources in `rendering` directory into an empty VS project.
-Note the paths to those required third-party libraries should be set at first.
+Note the paths to those required third-party libraries should be set in VS, and paths to dynamic link libraries of OSG (including thrid-party dlls) should be added to SYSTEM PATH.